How to Cut Siser® Heat Transfer Vinyl with the Sizzix® Big Kick™ & Heat Apply HTV with the Cricut® EasyPress

 - If you’re working with a thin die and a thick HTV (like Brick™ 600, Glitter, or StripFlock®) you may need to crank the sandwich back through the machine for a second run to fully cut through the material.

 - Keep an eye on the orientation of your die if it’s a word.
-When working with digital die cutters (like the Silhouette Cameo or Cricut Maker) we know to mirror our design and cut on the back (adhesive side) of HTV.
+When working with digital die cutters (like the Silhouette Cameo or Brother ScanNCut) we know to mirror our design and cut on the back (adhesive side) of HTV.
 So if you want to flip the dye horizontally (mirror) make sure the HTV is laid face down (carrier side), so you don’t end up with a backwards phrase.
 I prefer to lay the HTV down with the carrier side facing up, so I can place the die on top (like in the photos above.)
 But just know you can achieve good results either way- it’s ultimately your preference!

 After cutting, you may have some pieces of the shape that are stuck in the die.
 Use your Siser Weeder to poke through the tiny holes of the die to dislodge the HTV.

+Would you rather let the cutter do the work?
+Check out this helpful post from How to Heat Press if you have a Cricut Maker!
 When all your shapes are cut, it’s time to move on to heat application!